hylmike/ai-sre-demo/README.md

     - For incident analysis pdf file, use Multi-vector retrieval to based on pdf summary retrieve original PDF document, then use LLM to summarize key infomation like incident tile, incident description and root cause analysis and then return this to user
 - [Adaptive RAG graph](#adaptive-rag-solution-graph) with 6 agent / tool nodes, this is core part of this chatbot solution.
 It can dynamically route query to different agents to collect enough context from all data source (DB table, vector collections, images and LLM), and then get best answer with these context and LLM.
 - For RAG retrieval, for input question I use query translation technique (get 3 relevant queries and retrieve top 5 of all similar contents) to improve answer accuracy
-- Use same answer if same question was asked recently, for better user experience.
-Currently, use exact match, can use max edit distance or regex search to get better question search performance
 - Most services, especially database operation and web communication parts, use fully async way for better performance.
 - Use file hash to record all ingested documents in DB, this can avoid duplicated work in file ingestion.
 - Use docker to set up and management backend services, including API service, easy for testing and deployment.